 Any entrepreneur will tell you that they took a risk when they started their business.
 Risk-taking comes with the territory of business building.
 However, staying in business is all about being courageous and confident.
 I’m bold in my business when I accept and embrace the necessity of change.
 Because not everything runs to your business plan and not everything works out the way you first intended.
 When I realised that my business wasn’t quite hitting the targets I initially set, I went back to the drawing board and changed some goalposts.
 It’s tough admitting that things aren’t going quite as well as you envisaged it would, but it’s accepting this, applying change, and moving forward that makes you bold in business.

-Thanks to Storm McManus, Virtual Storm!
+Thanks to Storm McManus, Storm Marketing Consultancy!